(June 29 – written by Dave)

 And speaking of bears – ok, I wasn’t speaking of bears but I should have been.
 We saw one more black bear today, about 5k from Alder Bay, just before rejoining the highway.
 That’s 19 blacks and 2 brown – so far.
 The more interesting story about bears today however, involved our new friend Michele.
 He is heading for Alaska with only a bicycle bell to deal with the bears.
 Since Whitehorse, we’ve been carrying Mark’s old bear spray so today, Mark made a contribution to Anglo-Franco relations and donated his bear spray to Michele.
 Good luck Michele.
 And thanks Mark.

 And a quick weather update.
-Today we got down riding without leg and arm warmers and vests for the first time on the entire trip.
+Today we got finished up riding without leg and arm warmers and vests for the first time on the entire trip.
 Nancy was quite excited by this as you can see in the photos below.
 We had a second day of nice tailwinds as well.
 Pay back for all those headwinds on the Alcan perhaps – whatever the reason, we’ll take it.

 Other than the tourist and the slightly boring ride, we were entertained as well by Woss itself.
 We are not sure if the Woss Vegas Cafe is still open.
 We’ve heard conflicting reports from two locals and couldn’t find it when we looked around.
 We’ll try again tomorrow on the way back through town.
 Rather than eat at Woss Vegas, we ate at the Woss Pho shop – actually it was the Lucky Logger Pub, which now sells pho, sushi and burgers.
 It is run by a Korean couple who spoke very little English.
 They are rumoured to have good sushi (who knew out in the middle of nowhere).
 We opted at lunch for chicken pho and chicken teriyaki – both of which were very tasty.
 We didn’t expect to find anything near this good to eat in Woss.
 While sad to miss Woss Vegas, we were pretty happy to find Woss Pho.
 They even were kind enough to fill our water bottles and our water bladder, as we knew the campground did not have water and we would have to filter water from the lake.